oren/oren.github.io/strategy-workshop/README.md

 ## 2. Write down a customer, need, and dependency

 Steps:
-1. write down name of a customer.
+1. Write down name of a customer.
 1. Write one need of this customer.
 1. Write a few things that are needed to meet this need.